influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/guides/create-alert-rules.md

 ---

-Chronograf provides a user interface for [Kapacitor](/kapacitor/latest/), InfluxData's processing framework for creating alerts, running extract, transform, load jobs (ETL), and detecting anomalies in your data.
+Chronograf provides a user interface for [Kapacitor](/kapacitor/latest/), InfluxData's processing framework for creating alerts, ETL jobs (running extract, transform, load), and detecting anomalies in your data.
 Chronograf alert rules correspond to Kapacitor tasks that trigger alerts whenever certain conditions are met.
-These taskes are stored as [TICKscripts](/kapacitor/latest/tick/) than can be also edited manually later.
+Behind the scenes, these tasks are stored as [TICKscripts](/kapacitor/latest/tick/) that can be edited manually or through Chronograf.
 Common alerting use cases that can be managed using Chronograf include:

 * Thresholds with static ceilings, floors, and ranges.
 * Relative thresholds based on unit or percentage changes.
 * Deadman switches.

-Complex alerts and other tasks can be defined directly in Kapacitor as TICKscripts, but can be used within Chronograf.
+Complex alerts and other tasks can be defined directly in Kapacitor as TICKscripts, but can be viewed and managed within Chronograf.

-Follow this guide to create a Chronograf alert rule that sends an alert message to an existing [Slack](https://slack.com/) channel whenever your idle CPU usage crosses the 80% threshold.
+This guide walks through creating a Chronograf alert rule that sends an alert message to an existing [Slack](https://slack.com/) channel whenever your idle CPU usage crosses the 80% threshold.

 ## Requirements